Frequently Asked Questions

 How do I collect my food hamper?

-In most situations, food hampers are built at the Food Bank warehouse and delivered to your community depot.
+In most situations, food hampers are built at the main Food Bank warehouse and delivered to your community food depot.
 There are depots in neighbourhoods throughout Edmonton located mostly in churches and community centres.
-Volunteers at the depot will greet you, ask for your identification and identification for each person in your household.
+Volunteers at the depot will greet you, ask for your identification (and identification for each person in your household), and give you your hamper.

 Please be prepared to transport your box(es) of food OR repackage the food into your own grocery bags to take home.